Authority and Discernment

 The Word should be spoken to rectify a person’s pathway or soul nature, for it can completely change the speaker’s life.
 Remember, speaking from the spirit, speaking the Word, resides as an act of creation, much as when first spoken (thought-expression) by God, “Let there be light.”
 With attentiveness (discernment), a person’s whole life may be recreated by the spoken word.

 Without the pathway created by the spoken word, no particular path unfolds before us, we are at random.
 Our actions meander as our moods may strike us.
 What action is the person taking?
 Are they haphazard?
 What is the spiritual order of your life?
 Easy it becomes for a pathway to fall into mixed and stumbling steps, something most of us have experienced.
-Likewise, if the door to be opened is not named, the door you seek remains hidden, and your direction and purpose become blunted.
+In a similar manner, if the door to be opened is not named, the door you seek remains hidden, and your direction and purpose become blunted.

 Because the spirit of God gave us this power, naming produces a basic order or pattern that the spirit must honor.
 Thus, clarity and discernment in our spoken words create a broader pathway for the spirit to enhance us, whether we always perceive this activity or not.
 Proper speaking allows the spirit to proceed with purpose and direction.
 This purpose or direction may also expand into many circumstances, whether dealing with personal or spiritual life, or life’s vicissitudes.
 Walking in the Way requires teaching and expression; both combine to form each person’s pathway.